Kuruluş: Osman: Season 2

 Aya Nikola is sent by the Byzantine Emperor, Andronikos II to become the new Tekfur of İnegöl followed by Ertuğrul's return to the tribe.
 Meanwhile, Yavlak Arslan, the new Uç Bey, seeks to create his state and sees Osman as an obstacle.
 Later on, they unite against the new threat created by the Mongol Governor of Anatolia, Geyhatu who allies with Nikola against the Turks of Anatolia.
 Nikola recaptures Kulaca Hisar by poisoning the alps.
 Bala also faces the arrival of Targun, Nikola's spy, who allies with Osman to save her father, İnal Bey.
 Along with these problems, Osman is elected as the new Sardar after his father's death.
 Osman decides to marry a second wife according to his father's will.
 After Targun's death, Osman meets Malhun Hatun and initiates a major battle with the Byzantines, historically known as the Battle of Mount Armenia, as well as trying to find the traitor in the Kayı, as his jealous uncle Dündar helps the Byzantines stir traps for him.
 Osman eventually executes Dündar for his treachery.
 Osman then initiated a major battle with the Byzantines, with the support of Malhun Hatun, which is historically known as the Battle of Domaniç.
-Following the arrival of Ömer Bey, father of Malhun Hatun Geyhatu sends Kara Şaman Togay, son of Baycu Noyan, to eliminate both Osman's Kayı and Ömer's Bayındır, but after a series of conflicts between the two tribes, Togay fails and is killed by Osman.
+Following the arrival of Ömer Bey, father of Malhun Hatun Geyhatu sends Kara Şaman Togay, son of Bayçu Noyan, to eliminate both Osman's Kayı and Ömer's Bayındır, but after a series of conflicts between the two tribes, Togay fails and is killed by Osman.
 Nikola is later defeated by Osman, with the support of Seljuk Sultan Mesud II, though he survives.
 Osman also marries Malhun Hatun after being advised by Sheikh Edebali to marry again to produce an heir for his Beylik, who gives birth to Osman's son Orhan, while his first wife Bala Hatun becomes pregnant.